 What is an Education, Health & Care Plan (EHCP)?

-An Education, Health & Care Plan or EHCP is a document which sets out the assessed education, health and social care needs of a child or young person, and the support that is necessary to help them achieve their outcomes.
+An Education, Health & Care Plan or EHCP is a document which sets out the education, health and social care needs of a child or young person aged up to 25, and the support that is necessary to help them achieve their outcomes.

 Who needs an EHCP?

-EHC plans are for a small percentage of children and young people (age 0-25) who have a special educational need or disability that cannot be met by the support that is already available at their school or college.
+EHC plans are for children and young people (age 0-25) who have a special educational need or disability that cannot be met by the support that is already available at their school or college.

 Most children and young people with special educational needs will have help given to them without the need for an EHC Plan.
-This is called SEN support and all schools, academies and colleges receive a notional SEN budget to meet the needs of children or young people with identified special educational needs or disability (SEND).
+This is called SEN support.

 How do I get an EHCP?

-An EHC plan can only be issued following an EHC needs assessment.
-At the end of that process, the local authority has to make a decision to issue to issue an EHC Plan or not.
+An EHC plan can only be issued after a child or young person has gone through the process of EHC needs assessment.
+At the end of that process, the local authority has to make a decision to issue an EHC Plan or not.